patelavtx/AzCN-GHrepo/README.md

 These Terraform modules launch an Aviatrix Controller in Azure China and create an access account on the controller.
 It allows to specify the Certificate Domain, which must be a domain with an ICP registration.
 This is a requirement for controllers deployed in China.
 It also allows to specify an Azure storage account to enable backups.

+Controller instance size (Standard_B2ms)
-Copilot deployment code is also added here.
+Copilot deployment code is also added here.   (default instance size Standard_D2s_v3)

 ## Prerequisites